Enforcement of Merger Consent Decrees

 In connection with its October 2016 acquisition of Level 3, CenturyLink entered into a consent decree with the DOJ whereby it agreed to divest Level 3’s local fibre optic networks and certain facilities, and committed to refrain from initiating customer-specific communications to solicit customers of the divested assets for two years.

-In August 2020, the DOJ filed an unopposed motion to modify the consent decree, alleging that CenturyLink’s sales associates contacted the customers of one of the divestiture buyers in violation of the decree’s terms.
-To resolve the DOJ’s allegations, CenturyLink agreed to extend the non-solicitation requirement for two years as well as to pay US$250,000 to the DOJ, to reimburse the DOJ for its ‘costs and attorney fees’.
+In August 2020, the DOJ filed an unopposed motion to modify the consent decree, alleging that CenturyLink’s sales associates contacted the customers of one of the divestiture buyers in violation of the terms of the decree.
+To resolve the DOJ’s allegations, CenturyLink agreed to extend the non-solicitation requirement for two years as well as to pay US$250,000 to reimburse the DOJ for its ‘costs and attorney fees’.
 CenturyLink further agreed to the appointment of an independent trustee to monitor its compliance with the terms of the decree and to certain ‘procedural provisions designed to promote compliance and make the enforcement of the new [decree] as effective as possible’.

 In 2011, Exelon Corporation (Exelon) entered into a consent decree with the DOJ in connection with its acquisition of Constellation.
 As part of the consent decree, Exelon agreed to divest three electricity plants and entered into a hold separate agreement that required Exelon ‘to bid certain of its electricity generating plants at or below cost to ensure that Exelon would not be able to raise market prices for electricity’ between the time it ‘closed the acquisition and divested the plants’.
 Exelon violated this requirement by submitting ‘certain offers for sales of electricity during this period at above-cost prices’ and by ‘fail[ing] to take all necessary steps to ensure that its offers would comply with the hold separate requirements’.